-These methods help to cancel out up to 50% of the noise that you hear from the road, and makes noise almost non-existent to newer, better insulated vehicles.
+These methods help to cancel out up to 50% of the noise that you hear from the road, which is a huge difference, and makes noise almost non-existent to newer, better insulated vehicles.

 If you want to compare results, one of the suggested actions is using an app on your phone that measures decibel levels.

 How to Soundproof a Car: 4 Best Ways

-Method A: Soundproof Floor mats
+Method A: Soundproof Floor Damping Mats

 Most cars have floor mats that help to catch dirt and make for a more comfortable ride, but they don't do an awful lot for soundproofing your car from the elements.

-The foam material is what helps Dynamat to absorb the noise that can come into your car, keeping road noise down.
+The foam material is what helps to absorb the noise from vibrations that can come into your car, keeping road noise down.

-With that said, these mats cost a pretty penny, but no one said that soundproofing your car was going to be a cheap endeavor.
+With that said, these damping mats cost a pretty penny, but no one said that soundproofing your car was going to be a cheap endeavor.

 Where Do I Apply Soundproof Mats?

-This is due to most of the outside noise coming from the area of the front of the car, with the engine and the like being closer to the front.
+This is due to most of the outside noise coming from the area of the front of the car, with the engine compartment and the like being closer to the front.

 Adding soundproof mats to the bottom of the floor mats in the back seat is preferable too, as this helps to further reduce noise from the road and the muffler.